 Peru’s struggle to push successful PPPs over the finish-line suffered a serious blow last year, when only a single project was approved.
 How can the government re-engage with the private sector to create a workable environment for water projects?Energy Recovery looks to defy cyclical desal earnings with Düchting pumps partnership

 A packaged energy recovery solution announced this month will provide both firms with a new base of recurring revenues.
-The service agreement structure could provide a blueprint for other water equipment companies looking to market off-balance sheet alternatives.All Trumped up
+The service agreement structure could provide a blueprint for other water equipment companies looking to market off-balance sheet alternatives.Americas water in brief

 The US water industry must take the new president at face value – and the rhetoric is encouraging, says Amanda Brock.